meanbee/magecert/catalog.md

 ## Indexing

+Magento can index the product EAV tables and create flat versions of them for speed.
+The indexers are run each time a product is saved and the relevant rows in the flat tables are updated.

-The `Mage_Index` module provides a framework with which custom indexes can be created to help optimise the performance of the site.
+The `Mage_Index` module provides the framework with which custom indexes can be created to help optimise the performance of the site.
 The class that needs to be extended is `Mage_Index_Model_Resource_Abstract`.

+Product type affects price index and stock index where products can defined their own custom indexers (in `config.xml`) to handle their data for these indexes.

 <ul class="navigation">
     <li class="prev"><a href="/eav.html">&larr; EAV</a>